Routing and wavelength assignment in hybrid networks with classical and quantum signals

 \section{Routing and Wavelength Assignment}

-Given a network topology and a set of connection demands, the routing and wavelength assignment (RWA) problem consists in finding a way to allocate the network resources that maximizes the number of succesful established communication channels \cite{RSS09}.
+Given a network topology and a set of connection demands, the routing and wavelength assignment (RWA) problem consists in finding a way to allocate the network resources that maximizes the number of successful established communication channels \cite{RSS09}.
 Usually, there is a limited set of possible wavelengths for each fiber link, limited by the available hardware including lasers, multiplexers and detectors at each network node.

 Choosing the optimal path is a complex problem which is known to be NP-complete for the usual formulation \cite{CGK92}.
 An exact optimal solution is not practical in a networks with many nodes.
-In most cases, RWA is done dynamically as the demands are generated.
+In most cases, the RWA problem is solved by means of heuristics that are able to find a solution to the problem in polynomial time.
 We consider a typical scenario in a software defined network (SDN) where we assign the channels in real time as we receive requests for node to node connections.
-In this setting, we do not have the time or the resources needed for optimal resource allocation and we recourse to heuristic algorithms, which give good results in classical networls \cite{ZJM00}.
+In this setting, we do not have the time or the computing power needed for optimal resource allocation and we recourse to heuristic algorithms, which give good results in classical networks \cite{ZJM00}.

-We will propose two new heuristics designed to take into account the particularities of the quantum channels and compare it to existing heuristics (see Section \ref{Heuristics}).
+We will propose three new heuristics designed to take into account the particularities of the quantum channels and compare them to existing classical heuristics (see Section \ref{Heuristics}).